MatteoFioretti/MatteoFioretti/README.md

-INTRODUCTION
+SELF INTRODUCTION
-- Hi, my name is Matteo Fioretti and I am a 20 years old student currently living in Rome.
+- Hi, my name is Matteo and I am a 20 years old student currently living in Rome.
+- I love (it's more an addiction) learning new topics and consolidate them.

 ACTIVITY
 - I am attending the second year of the bachelor degree in Applied Computer Science and Artifial Intelligence at Università la Sapienza.

 WHY DOES THIS PROFILE EXIST ?
-- The goal of the profile is to track down all my programming achievements.
+- The goal here is to track all my programming achievements during this lifetime journey.